Pasłęk: History

 Part of the Kingdom of Prussia since 1701, it became part of the German Empire in 1871.
 Following the defeat of Germany in the First World War and the Versailles Treaty the town remained the seat of Landkreis Preußisch Holland within Weimar Germany's exclave East Prussia.
-With the arrival of the Red Army on 23 January 1945, and the end of the war, the town became again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the 1980s.
-It was handed over to Polish administration on 1 June 1945 and renamed to the historic name Pasłęk on 7 May 1946.
-The remaining ethnic Germans were expelled in accordance with the Potsdam Agreement in several transports within the following year, e.g. 149 people on 4 September and 89 on 4 October 1947.
+With the arrival of the Red Army on 23 January 1945, and the end of the war, the town again became part of Poland, although with a Soviet-installed communist regime, which stayed in power until the 1980s.
+It was handed over to Polish administration on 1 June 1945 and renamed to the historic Polish name Pasłęk on 7 May 1946.
+The remaining ethnic Germans were expelled in several transports within the following year, e.g. 149 people on 4 September and 89 on 4 October 1947.
 A transport of 80 children from an orphanage, many of them survivors of the Grünhagen railway accident or wartime evacuees, left in May 1947.
 As of 1950, 373 pre-war inhabitants lived in the area, a number reduced to 20 in 1958.
 The town was repopulated by Poles, many of whom displaced from the former eastern territories of Poland annexed by the Soviet Union.

 In 1969, the "Pasłęczanka" Housing Cooperative was founded, which built the "Osiedle Ogrodowa" district.
 In 1975 an economic and technical school was opened.